php/policies/feature-proposals.rst

 -  The discussion thread is not inactive.

--  The authors has posted an intent to open the vote at least 2 days prior, and no more than 7 days prior.
+-  The current time lies within the Intent to Vote lifetime.

 -  There is no ongoing relevant and substantive discussion still happening in the thread.
 The authors may determine what qualifies as relevant and